 Our research focuses the computational analysis of human behaviour using data-driven analysis and prediction, including the development of methods & algorithms to move from Data to Knowledge.
 Our key Goals are to predict human behaviour from ubiquitous sensors & digital data and so to predict and evaluate human performance, as well as inferring internal or cognitive state of individuals from behavioural dynamics.
 We will illustrate these goals with current examples in our Human Ethome Project as well as supporting medical decision making in the clinic with pervasive sensing.

-Niels Peek (MSc, PhD) is Associate Professor in Health Informatics at the University of Manchester.
+Niels Peek (MSc, PhD) is a Professor in Health Informatics at the University of Manchester.
 With a background in Computer Science and Artificial Intelligence, his research focuses on data-driven informatics methods for healthcare quality improvement, data mining for healthcare, predictive models, and clinical computerised decision support.
 He is director of the Greater Manchester Connected Health City, which is part of the B#20M "Health North" investment to establish a learning health system in the North of England.
-Dr. Peek has co-authored more than 150 peer-reviewed, scientific publications.
+Professor Peek has co-authored more than 150 peer-reviewed, scientific publications.
 Previously based at the University of Amsterdam, the Netherlands, he led the "CARDSS" initiative, a collaboration between academic partners, professional and patient organisations in cardiac rehabilitation, and industry partners which led to the introduction of computerised decision support in 40 Dutch hospitals and national quality standards for cardiac rehabilitation.
 He is the President of the European Society of Artificial Intelligence in Medicine, editorial board member of the Journal of the American Medical Informatics Association and Artificial Intelligence in Medicine, and co-chair of the Scientific Programme Committee of MEDINFO-2017, the 16th World Congress on Health and Biomedical Informatics.

 Health systems worldwide are under pressure to deliver better care for more people from fewer resources.
 The global economic crisis has shrunk the resources available for healthcare but the growth in demand for care services continues unabated.
 "Learning Health Systems" is a novel health informatics paradigm that blends quality improvement methods with data science.
 The goal is to create integrated healthcare systems which harness the power of data and analytics to learn from every patient, and feed the knowledge of "what works best" back to clinicians, patients, and other stakeholders of the healthcare system, to create cycles of rapid improvement.
 In this talk we dissect the new paradigm and explore its opportunities and challenges for data scientists.